Javascript is currently not supported, or is disabled by this browser. Please enable Javascript for full functionality.

 • Behavioral cues by the student which may indicate academic or personal distress.

 Students placed on academic warning may be required to take actions deemed necessary to help improve academic performance.
-These actions may include but are not limited to regular meetings with Learning Enhancement staff, sessions with KHSC-KansasCOM affiliated psychologists/counselors, required course attendance, meetings with tutors and/or faculty members, temporary loss of student leadership privileges, and providing frequent status updated to key faculty/administrators.
+These actions may include but are not limited to regular meetings with Learning Enhancement staff, sessions with KHSU-KansasCOM affiliated psychologists/counselors, required course attendance, meetings with tutors and/or faculty members, temporary loss of student leadership privileges, and providing frequent status updated to key faculty/administrators.

 Students placed on academic warning status are subject to a Satisfactory Academic Progress (SAP) review, for Title IV funding purposes, via the Office of Financial Aid.